What do we remember when we say that we will “never forget?”

 After September 2001, I remained in contact with the football group for a couple months or a couple years… I don’t know why I drifted apart.
 Fifteen years later, I realize that I did not know how to deal with the loss.
 So many other people had lost more on 9/11, I did not feel that I had a right to grieve.
 Our whole group lost something that cannot be replaced by memorials.
 I disconnected from my large group of male friends and never replaced them.

 Fifteen years is a long time, and sometimes I can see the changes in events like an Oakland Pride Parade.
 Fifteen years ago, marriage equality was barely a fight.
 When I moved to San Francisco, there were two places where I felt most safe – my church and our football field.
 This might sound strange coming from me, but fifteen years ago, even the Democratic Party did not share my political beliefs.
 I was the crazy guy.

-Even though I have no photos my people from St. John’s Episcopal Church, I did see them… and I photographed many other organizations that I knew before moving to the Bay Area.
+Even though I have no photos of my people from St. John’s Episcopal Church, I did see them… and I photographed many other organizations that I knew before moving to the Bay Area.
 I saw Planned Parenthood (above) and the local Stonewall Democratic Club.
 In the mid-1990’s, I was one of the founding members of the Santa Barbara County Stonewall Democratic Club.
-I wouldn’t change my registration for the Congressional campaign, but I would for the club.
+I wouldn’t change my registration to work for the Congressional campaign, but I would for the club.